cmdoret/chalcid_comparative_analysis/README.md

 Comparative analysis of ecological variables between sexual and asexual (parthenogenetic) species of Chaldidoidea.

 The code hosted in this repository was part of a project performed in 2016 in the Schwander Group at the University of Lausanne.
-It is distibuted under the MIT license and you are free to use it as specified, as long as you cite the original publication: Van der Kooi, C. Matthey-Doret, C. and Schwander, T. Evolution and comparative ecology of parthenogenesis in haplodiploid arthropods. _Evolution letters_, (under review)
+It is distibuted under the MIT license and you are free to use it as specified, as long as you cite the original publication: [Van der Kooi, C. Matthey-Doret, C. and Schwander, T. Evolution and comparative ecology of parthenogenesis in haplodiploid arthropods. _Evolution letters_, 2017](http://onlinelibrary.wiley.com/doi/10.1002/evl3.30/full)

 If you plan to use the web scraper on the [Natural History Museum Universal Chalcidoidea Database](http://www.nhm.ac.uk/our-science/data/chalcidoids/), please contact the database manager at the NHM for authorization first.